RBE No. 31/1992: Speaking Orders – D&A Rules

 Counter and rejoinder have been exchanged.
 We have heard the learned counsel for the applicant and have gone through the material on record.
 Besides the ground of alleged competence of the authority who passed the punishment order, the learned counsel for the applicant has urged that this is “no evidence case”.
 It is pointed out that there is no eye witness of the applicant having issued the EFT or having received the money.

 The only evidence was the opinion of the handwriting expert, M.K.
 Jain, in his report dated 24.01.1984.
 It is specific case at page Nos.5 & 6 of the OA in para 6 that 16 dates were fixed for the examination of Shri M.K.
-Jain before the enquiry officer, but Shri Jain did not turn up at could not be examined.
+Jain before the enquiry officer, but Shri Jain did not turn up and could not be examined.
 The case in the counter (para 10) is that, even so, the opinion of the handwriting expert, Shri David could not be given any weight in the face of the authoritative conclusion of Shri M.K.
 Jain of the Central Forensic and Scientific Laboratory, New Delhi, we find no basis for that submission.

 6. The best evidence of a fact is the direct evidence of the eye-witness.
 If the direct evidence of the eye-witness is not available, as in the present case, the next best evidence is of an expert.
 There is a distinction between the opinion of an expert and the evidence of an expert.
 The opinion is an opinion and has its own infirmities.
 It is to resolve these infirmities that the oral examination of an expert has always been considered to be essential, so that he can be put to the test of cross-examination.
 As already stated, Shri M.K.
 Jain was called by the enquiry officer and although 16 dates were fixed for him, he did not turn up.
 It may be mentioned that in the list of documents in support of the charge sheet, the report of Shri M.K.
 Jain is mentioned, and in the list of witnesses, Annexure-1C he is also mentioned as a witness.
 That being the situation the oral evidence of Shri M.K.
 Jain was indispensable.